ARMmbed/mbed-os-5-docs/docs/advanced/porting_guide.md

 ### Serial

-Implement the api declared in `mbed-os/hal/serial_api.h`.
-You must define the `serial_t` struct which is used for referencing memory-mapped serial registers and passing related pin and peripheral operation information data that the HAL needs.
-This struct is defined in `objects.h`.
+Implement the API declared in `mbed-os/hal/serial_api.h`.
+You must define the `serial_t` struct in `objects.h`.
+You may use the `serial_t` struct for referencing memory-mapped serial registers and passing related pin and peripheral operation information data that the HAL needs.

 ### All the others

 There are many more APIs to implement.
-You enable the following APIs by adding a `device_has` attribute to the MCU_NAME target definition in `targets.json` and providing an implementation of the api declared in the api header.
+You enable the following APIs by adding a `device_has` attribute to the MCU_NAME target definition in `targets.json` and providing an implementation of the API declared in the API header.

-device_has       |   api header
+device_has       |   API header
 -----------------|------------------
 ANALOGIN         |   analog_in.h
 ANALOGOUT        |   analog_out.h